 Classes & Curriculum

-This is a 12-credit graduate certificate offered completely online.
+The Public Health Preparedness and Response graduate certificate is a 12-credit program offered completely online.
 Students may take up to four semesters to complete the program.

 Classes you are likely to take as part of the program include the following.